 Since the quipu were made of cotton, many have perished.
 Many were also destroyed by the Spanish conquistadors.
 There are today some thousand quipus in existence.
 In contrast to the hieroglyphs of the Maya, the quipu have not been deciphered.
 [Read more: “Cracking the Mayan code“] Code-breakers and historians are still working on it.
 An international database project is responsible for collecting data and coordinating the research.

 The knots seem to correspond to numbers, not letters or sounds.
 They would consequently be similar to a musical notation.
-A Harvard professor, Gary Urton, believes he has deciphered a combination of knots which correspond to “Puruchuco,” the name of a village.
+A professor at Harvard believes he has deciphered a combination of knots which correspond to “Puruchuco,” the name of a village.
 The knots would thus function like a zip code.
 In Tupicocha, Peru, local officials still use quipu for record keeping, but there is no direct connection to the Inca usage.
-If they one day manage to read the quipus chances are we will obtain far better data for example on how many people who lived in the Inca empire.
+If scholars one day manage to read the quipus, chances are we will obtain far better data for example on how many people who lived in the Inca empire.